 - Package prices range from $1,795-2,595 per person depending upon which vessel you choose.

 - They are based on double occupancy both on the boat and in the hotel.
 Special pricing is available for singles who prefer not to share a cabin.

-- Fifty percent of your balance is due by April 1st with the remaining balance due no later than May 1.
+- 50% of your balance is due by April 1st with the remaining balance due no later than May 1.
 Credit card, check or cash payments are accepted with a 2% discount offered for cash payments.

-- Included in your flotilla are charter fees, flotilla fees, mooring fees, National Park fees, cruising permits, VISAR fees, goodie bags, Welcome Reception Pizza Party, Group Dinner at the Captain’s Table, beach party, “easy-on-the-cook” provisioning (including 7 breakfasts, 7 lunches, snacks and 1 dinner aboard), water, fuel, charter insurance, dinghy with motor, linens, 2 nights hotel, and 8 nights aboard your sailing vessel, gratuity for the charter base staff and and plenty of fun are included in your flotilla package.
+- Included in your flotilla are charter and flotilla fees, including goodie bag, Welcome Reception Pizza party, ASA group dinner, Beach party, “Easy on the Cook” provisioning (7 breakfasts, 7 lunches, and snacks), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, 2 nights hotel, 8 nights aboard, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun!

 - Not included are airfare, meals ashore, alcoholic beverages, airport/hotel taxi transfers, BVI departure tax, souvenirs and personal incidentals.

 This was the most fun vacation I have ever had!
 The islands were more beautiful than I imagined, the boats were immaculately maintained and the people were so friendly!

 The opportunity to meet different people from varied backgrounds was a highlight of the flotilla.
 I enjoyed the quiet time to reflect while under sail and the chance to get away from the crowds.
 Exploring Anegada by motorcycle was a blast!